 And that’s when this nugget of advice came my way from screenwriter Geoff LaTulippe.
 Geoff said, it doesn’t matter what you write about because your first screenplay will most likely blow.

 Did he just say, my screenplay, which I hadn’t even written yet, was going to blow?

 Well, that didn’t sound optimistic.

-I took a long swig from my martini and thought about all the screenwriting books I’d read, the full semester of Script Analysis I’d taken and the countless conversations I’d had about structure and character and story.
+I took a long swig from my martini and thought about all the screenwriting books I’d read, the screenwriting classes I’d taken and the countless conversations I’d had about structure and character and story.
 I then realized two things: 1) I still had no idea how to write a screenplay and; 2) the goal for my first screenplay should be to learn how to write a screenplay.

 That was it, so simple.
 Geoff had set me free.

 Not free from putting in the time and the sweat to write the screenplay.
 Not free from gathering feedback on my work and rewriting and rewriting and rewriting.
 Not even free from caring so much my heart will break if I can’t make this script sing.
 But free from giving a damn about what anyone else believes is a worthy topic or a worthy person to write about.

 The beauty of being a novice is I don’t have to worry about making money from this script or where it will fit into the market.
 This is my time to take pleasure in the process of writing and creating and learning.
 It would be a shame to miss out on the freedom of being a student by being overly concerned with how I’m going to go pro.

 Geoff has since told me I should never write to market trends and should always write about the people and the stories that drive me to create my best work.
 This seems like solid advice and I’ll chew on it… but right now, I have a screenplay to write.
 And to finish.